GorillaNation/pipestash/README.markdown

 the URL of the redis server/database to write events to.
 Defaults to `redis://localhost:6379/0`

+	-R | --redis-key REDIS_KEY

+the redis key to append log events to.
+Defaults to 'logstash'

 	-T | --tags tag1 [tag2] [...]

 tags to add to the json\_event object